nutonomy/nuscenes-devkit/README.md

     maps	-	Large image files (~500 Gigapixel) that depict the drivable surface and sidewalks in the scene. v1.0-*	-	JSON tables that include all the meta data and annotations.
 Each split (trainval, test, mini) is provided in a separate folder.
 ```
-If you want to use another folder, specify the `dataroot` parameter of the NuScenes class below.
+If you want to use another folder, specify the `dataroot` parameter of the NuScenes class (see tutorial).

 ## Devkit setup
 The devkit is tested for Python 3.6 and Python 3.7.
 To install python, please check [here](https://github.com/nutonomy/nuscenes-devkit/blob/master/installation.md#install-python).